chandanws/tutorial-docker/images-create-new-with-dockerfile/README.md

 Images
 ======

-Let's see how is it possible to create a new image with a Dockerfile.
+Let's see how is it possible to create a new image with the two main workflows provided by Docker:
+* with `docker commit` command;
+* with a `Dockerfile`.

 ## Exercises

-### An ubuntu:16.04 with netcat available
+## Exercises

+### An _ubuntu:16.04_ With Netcat Using Docker Commit

+_OPS!
+Ubuntu 16:04 does not have a netcat installed!_

+We are going to create such image.

+### An _ubuntu:16.04_ With Netcat Available Using a Dockerfile

+_OPS!
+Ubuntu 16:04 does not have a netcat installed!_

 Let's prepare a Dockerfile.